MattGingery/LeafletExamples/README.md

-# LeafletExamples
+# Leaflet Examples
 Examples using the Leaflet JavaScript library for interactive maps.

-Currently in progress...
+This project is currently in progress...

 For more information about Leaflet, see: https://leafletjs.com/